 smoulder, rather than burn from the pages, making for a powerful,

-on the factors that shaped the three centuries of British global
+debate on the factors that shaped the three centuries of British

-Legacy of Violence is a formidable piece of research that
+Violence is a formidable piece of research that sets itself the

-sets itself the ambition of identifying the character of British
+ambition of identifying the character of British power over the

-individual stories. . . .
-Visiting archives in a dozen countries
+stories. . . .
+Visiting archives in a dozen countries over four

-over four continents, examining hundreds of oral histories, and
+continents, examining hundreds of oral histories, and drawing on

-drawing on the work of social historians and political theorists,
+the work of social historians and political theorists, Elkins

-Elkins traces the [British] Empire's arc across centuries and
+traces the [British] Empire’s arc across centuries and theatres of

 "In this sweeping, ambitious chronicle, [Elkins] extends her